Classification of degenerations and Picard lattices of Kahlerian K3 surfaces with the symplectic automorphism group (C_2)^2: Final remarks

-\begin{theorem} If the Picard lattice $S=MS_X$ of a K3 surface $X$ with finite symplectic automorphism group and with at least one $(-2)$ curve is different from all lattices of lines of tables 1---4 of Section 4 of \cite{Nik12} and all lattices of tables 2 and 5 which are not marked by the sign $o$ (for example, if its genus is different), then the symplectic automorphism group of $X$ is one of groups $(C_2)^2$, $C_3$, $C_2$ or $C_1$. \end{theorem}
+\begin{theorem} If the Picard lattice $S=MS_X$ of a K3 surface $X$ with finite symplectic automorphism group and with at least one $-2$ curve is different from all lattices of lines of Tables 1---4 of Section 4 from \cite{Nik12}, lattices of Table 1 from \cite{Nik13} and lattices of Table 1 of this paper which are not denoted by $o$ (for example, if its genus is different), then the symplectic automorphism group of $X$ is one of groups $(C_2)^2$, $C_3$, $C_2$ or $C_1$. \end{theorem}

 V.V.
 Nikulin Steklov Mathematical Institute, ul.
 Gubkina 8, Moscow 117966, GSP-1, Russia;

 5pt